stephenajulu/julzinsight.co/content/services/marketing.md

 - Transparent communication: We keep you informed every step of the way and are always available to answer any questions or concerns you may have.

 Don't see a plan that fits your needs?
-Contact us and we'll create a customized plan tailored to your specific goals and budget.
+Contact us and we'll create a customized plan tailored to your specific goals and budget [ajulu@julzinsight.co](mailto:ajulu@julzinsight.co).